Al Avila: Pittsburgh Pirates

 On January 23, 2002, Avila was hired as a special assistant to Pittsburgh Pirates general manager Dave Littlefield.

 Detroit Tigers

 On April 15, 2002, Avila was named the assistant general manager and vice president of the Detroit Tigers.

 On August 4, 2015, Avila was promoted to general manager and executive vice president of baseball operations, after Dombrowski was released by the Tigers.
 Avila became the first Cuban-born general manager in baseball history.
 On July 5, 2019, the Tigers announced they signed Avila to a multi-year contract extension.

 On August 10, 2022, the Tigers fired Avila.
 At the time of his firing, Avila was the only general manager of Latin American descent in Major League Baseball.

 Personal

-His father, Ralph Avila, was the vice president of the Los Angeles Dodgers, and is currently the senior scouting advisor for the Dodgers.
+His father, Ralph Avila, was the vice president of the Los Angeles Dodgers, and was the senior scouting advisor for the Dodgers.
 His son, Alex Avila, was a catcher for various teams the major leagues and is now an analyst for MLB Network.